← Back to Portfolio

 Ghostwriter & Content Strategist

-Having worked with some founders, I noticed that some of them rarely lack ideas.
-Instead they lack the words to explain them.
-As a ghostwriter, I changed my strategy and began asking better questions.
+Having worked with some founders, I noticed that some of them rarely lack ideas, instead they lack the words to explain them.

-Some clients have brilliant thoughts in their heads.
-But when they try to explain them, everything comes out scattered.
-So instead of waiting for clarity, I create it.
+But when they try to explain it, everything comes out scattered.

 Context Questions